saltstack/salt/doc/ref/states/highstate.rst

 Occurs only in the top level and defines a dictionary.

+States cannot be extended more than once in a single state run.

 Extend declarations are useful for adding-to or overriding parts of a :ref:`state-declaration` that is defined in another ``SLS`` file.
 In the following contrived example, the shown ``mywebsite.sls`` file is ``include``